Emilia (region)

-Emilia (Emeja / Emégglia / Emélia) is a historical region of northern Italy, which approximately corresponds to the western and the north-eastern portions of the modern region of Emilia-Romagna, with the area of Romagna forming the remainder of the modern region.
+Emilia (Emeja / Emégglia / Emélia) is a geographic or historical region of northern Italy.
+It approximately corresponds to the western and the north-eastern part of the administrative region of Emilia-Romagna, while broader definitions also include Emilian-speaking territories in other regions.
+Its de facto capital is Bologna, with other big cities including Parma, Modena, and Reggio-Emilia.

 Etymology

 Emilia takes its name from the Via Aemilia, a Roman road constructed by the consul Marcus Aemilius Lepidus in 187 BCE to connect Rimini with Piacenza.
 The name was transferred to the district (which formed the eighth Augustan region of Italy) as early as the time of Martial, in popular usage.
 In the 2nd and 3rd centuries Aemilia was frequently named as a district under imperial judges (iuridici), generally in combination with Flaminia or Liguria and Tuscia.